GC-public-learning/formation_laravel_5.8/formations/laravel/nordCoders_learn_laravel_5.8/README.md

-- if you want another php version for windows (version 8) go : https://windows.php.net/download#php-8.0 . download the zip win32 x64 version if you are in 64 bits and prefere safe version . go to laragon/bin/php and extract the zip in a folder with the zip name . open largon, menu -> php/version/ choose the new one
+- if you want another php version for windows (version 8) go : https://windows.php.net/download#php-8.0 . download the zip win32 x64 version if you are in 64 bits and prefere safe version . go to laragon/bin/php and extract the zip in a folder with the zip name . open laragon, menu -> php/version/ choose the new one
 - install the "composer" dependency manager for php  : https://getcomposer.org/ . select the good path with the php version you want to use -> laragon/bin/php/version you want/php.exe
 - open laragon -> terminal